YashParmar257/otaku-world/README.md

 # otaku_world

-Project for Otaku World application.
+This is Project for Otaku World app.

 ## Getting Started